-As before, the first two days of the conference will take place in the city at the cultural institutions in and around piazza dell’Orologio, and the last day of the conference will instead be held at the Orsini-Odescalchi Castle in Bracciano.
+The first two days of the conference will take place in the city, and the last day of the conference will instead be held at the Orsini-Odescalchi Castle in Bracciano.

-Conference sponsored by Early Modern Rome and with the collaboration of Accent Global Learning, the Istituto storico italiano per il Medioevo, the Archivio storico Capitolino, the Biblioteca Vallicelliana, and the Orsini-Odescalchi Castle.
+Conference sponsored by Early Modern Rome and with the collaboration of Accent Global Learning, Notre Dame Rome Global Gateway, the Società Geografica Italiana, and the Orsini-Odescalchi Castle.